praekelt/sapphire/docs/api/dashboard.rst

   Property for the :ref:`accessor <accessors>` to use to access the key to use to control how the widget data is joined to elements.

+  The default accessor will use each widget datum's ``key`` property if it exists, falling back to the widget datum's index in the array of widget data if it does not find the property.

   .. code-block:: javascript

     var dashboard = sapphire.dashboard()